dwcoder/MM-The-Gearmaker/Characterbooks/French_savant.md

 ## How to respond to cross examination

-Your alibi: During the time of the murder, you were walking around outside.
-You were alone, so no one can back this up, unfortunately.
-No one saw you enter or leave.
+Your alibi: Between 9pm and 10pm, you were walking around outside.
+You briefly ran into =Spouse= and you shared some friendly words.
+She looked fine; not like someone who just committed a murder.

 If the Prime Minister is hostile towards you, just ignore =him PM=.
 You won't stoop to =his PM= level.